Stock Checker

 You can purchase a wide range of additional extras to this sim rig to mount hardware such as shifters and monitors directly to the rig.
 If you’re looking for a sturdy sim rig to pair with your Fanatec racing wheel setup, the RennSport V2 has to be at the top of your list.

 The TR8 Pro is the second evolution of the widely loved TR8.
 This is a 2″ Industrial Strength Iron Chassis sim rig that provides a huge amount of customisation.
-In fact, possibly more than some 8020 sim rigs!
+Trak Racer has done a very good job at providing a range of different mounting points for various peripherals.

-With all of the customisation available and the sturdiness of the 2″ chassis, this is without a doubt one of my favourite sim rigs.
+With all of the customisation available and the sturdiness of the 2″ chassis, this cockpit is without a doubt one of my favourite sim rigs, so much so that I used one every week for around 2 years!

-When it comes to all-in-one sim rigs, these are rigs that include everything you need to go racing.
-That includes a racing seat.
-Many of the sim rigs that I spoke about above don’t include a racing seat, making them that extra bit more expensive.
+When it comes to all-in-one sim rigs, these are sim racing cockpits that include everything you need to go racing.
+That includes a racing seat and mounts for all of your sim racing equipment.

-While the cheaper Next Level Racing F-GT allows you to recline to be in a formula-style driving position, the F-GT instead features a more premium reclining seat.
+While the cheaper Next Level Racing F-GT allows you to recline to be in a formula-style driving position, the GT Track instead features a more premium reclining seat.
 This allows you to really customise your driving position to suit your needs.

-Much like the sim rigs above, this GT Track allows you to mount various accessories such as shifters and flight sticks if you fancy taking to the skies.
+Much like the sim racing cockpits that I mentioned above, this GT Track allows you to mount various accessories such as shifters and flight sticks if you fancy taking to the skies.
 You can also mount this onto a motion rig to really enhance your immersion levels, hence the included harnesses!

-GT Omega is known for producing a wide range of gaming products including sim rigs.
+GT Omega is known for producing a wide range of gaming products including sim racing cockpits and wheel stands.
 And this is where I first started my sim racing journey, with a GT Omega wheel stand.

-The GT Omega APEX Wheel stand is a hugely accessible sim rig.
+The GT Omega APEX Wheel stand is a hugely accessible sim racing cockpit.
 In fact, it can be configured in multiple configurations.
-It comes as a stand-alone wheel stand, allowing you to mount a racing wheel and pedals to it.
-But can be expanded over time to include a rear seat frame and adjustable seat.
+The wheel stand itself comes as a stand-alone frame, allowing you to mount a racing wheel and pedals to it.
+But it can be expanded over time to include a rear seat frame and adjustable seat to form a complete sim racing cockpit.

 The configuration which I’ve got set up in our Sim Racing Setup studio includes the wheel stand, mounted onto the rear seat frame, with a GT Omega XL RS reclining chair mounted to that.
 This combination forms a complete sim rig and allows you to sim race with relatively powerful wheel bases.